alcover/buf/README.md

 # Buf
-Experimental C buffer library.
+Experimental string buffer library.

 ## Why ?

-Because C strings are painful and unsafe.
+Because C strings can be painful, unsafe and slow.

 Say you're making a forum engine
 where a 'page' is a fixed-size buffer that you fill with posts.

-How would you do ?
+How would you safely build a page without truncating posts ?

 ### The hard way